-The purpose of this Homeless Services Support Information document is to provide a resource for professionals who work with families and children who are navigating the supports for Housing, Tenancy or Homeless services to give appropriate advice and referrals.
+The purpose of this information support Doc is to provide a resource for professionals who work with families and children who are navigating the supports for Housing, Tenancy or Homeless services to give appropriate advice and referrals.

-I wish to thank all those who contributed to this document and acknowledge the ongoing work of our colleagues and organisations in supporting the needs of children & families in the community.
+FCYPSC would like to thank all those who contributed to this document and acknowledge the ongoing work of our colleagues and organisations in supporting the needs of children, young people & families impacted by homelessness.